Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free (with ads)

 WalP is a fun wallpaper app.
 It includes a variety of stock wallpapers from a bunch of OEMs.
-It boasts collections from Samsung, Sony, stock Android, OPPO, and about two dozen other brands.
-You simply open the app, surf through, and find the wallpaper you want.
-The app itself has a light and dark theme for your viewing preferences, along with a blur filter, a saturation filter, push notifications for new wallpapers, and an autochanger if you want something different every day.
-It seems to hit all the right notes and worked well in our testing.
+It boasts collections from Samsung and Sony and stocks Android, OPPO, and about two dozen other brands.
+You open the app, surf through it, and find the wallpaper you want.
+The app has a light and dark theme for your viewing preferences, a blur filter, a saturation filter, push notifications for new wallpapers, and an autochanger if you want something different every day.
+It hit all the right notes and worked well in our testing.

 Walpy